-Higher Education Tuition Expenses, s.
-71.05 (6)(b)28 \$18,900,000 -- -------------- is paid to any university, college, technical college, or a school approved by the Educational Approval Board that is located in Wisconsin.
+The federal tax deduction for qualified tuition and fees does not apply in Wisconsin; however, state law does allow a tuition deduction.
+For tax year 2020 a deduction of up to \$6,972 per student per year is allowed for tuition that is paid to any university, college, technical college, or a school approved by the Educational Approval Board that is located in Wisconsin.
 Tuition paid to a public vocational school or public institution of higher education in Minnesota under the Minnesota-Wisconsin reciprocity agreement also qualifies for the deduction.
 Eligible expenses include tuition for the education of the claimant, the claimant's spouse, and his or her dependent.
-The maximum deduction amount is phased out in specified ranges of federal adjusted gross income: between \$54,190 and \$65,030 for single and head of household filers, \$86,700 and \$108,380 for married joint filers, and \$43,350 and \$54,190 for married separate filers.
+The maximum deduction amount is phased out in specified ranges of federal adjusted gross income: between \$56,620 and \$67,940 for single and head of household filers, \$90,600 and \$113,240 for married joint filers, and \$45,300 and \$56,620 for married separate filers.